 Camp Management Standards Working Group

-The Global CCCM Cluster has set out to develop a draft Camp Management Standard (“CM Standards”) to be finalized by late 2018.
-A Practitioner’s CM standards Working Group (“CMS-WG”) will be convened to provide guidance and inputs to the CM Standards between the period of December 2017 - September 2018.
-This document provides terms of reference regarding the purpose and functioning of the working group, as well as the responsibilities of practitioners who join it.
+The Global CCCM Cluster developed Minimum Standards for Camp Management (CM Standards) in 2020.
+A practitioner’s CM standards Working Group (“CMS-WG”) was convened to provide guidance and inputs to the Minimum Standards and will refocus their work in the coming year to the task of dissemination and application of the minimum standards as they are launched and piloted in different operational settings between the period of December 2020 – December 2021.
+This document provides a term of reference regarding the purpose and functioning of the working group, as well as the responsibilities of practitioners who join it.

 I. Background